Large ecosystems in transition: bifurcations and mass extinction: Conclusions

-In this paper, a resource model for phytoplankton species is developed, which generalizes the well known model~\cite{HuWe99} and takes into account species self-regulation, extinctions, and time dependence of resources.
+In this paper, a resource model for a system of many coexisting species is proposed.
+It is a generalization of the well known model in \citep{HuWe99}, takes into account species self-regulation and a dependence on the environment, and is the first model of an ecosystem with many species and feedback which couples climate and population dynamics.
 Such conceptual models describe a simple and easily understandable mechanism for resource competition.
 For the case of fixed parameters, a general assertion on attractor existence for this model is proved.
-The sufficient condition of the attractor existence is that species self-regulation is stronger than the species competition.
-For the case of a single resource the large time behaviour of solutions can be described since then the system is cooperative.
-We find that all local attractors are stable steady points.
-These points can be found from a simple nonlinear equation for the equilibrium resource level.
-For large supply turnovers we find an asymptotic solutions of this equation.

-In the case of time dependent resource oscillations two regimes are found which can be investigated analytically.
-The first regime describes fast oscillations.
-Then one can proceed by averaging the resource over time.
-The second regime arises when the resources change slowly, here we use the quasistationary approximation.

-The numerical results show that when the averaged supply level is large enough, sufficiently fast resource time oscillations do not affect essential biodiversity, i.e., the number of coexisting species.
-This result is valid both for chaotic and periodic oscillations.
-The effect of oscillations becomes observable when the averaged resource value is sufficiently small.
-Then, typically, the oscillations (both chaotic and periodic) diminish biodiversity, however, in some cases oscillations with a noise component can increase biodiversity.
+One of the sufficient conditions for the existence of an attractor is that species self-regulation is stronger than species competition.